2021–22 Richmond Spiders men's basketball team: Schedule and results

 Richmond announced its 13-game non-conference schedule on August 9, 2021, consisting of six home games, three road games, and four neutral-site games.
-The non-conference schedule begins on November 9 with a home game against North Carolina Central and concludes with a December 22 home game against Bucknell.
+The non-conference schedule began on November 9 with a home game against North Carolina Central and concluded with a December 22 home game against Bucknell.
 The Atlantic 10 portion of Richmond's schedule was announced on September 9, 2021.